 In 1955 Paschal High School, which had been in building C on Cannon Street, put on its traveling shoes and moved to the McLean building on Forest Park Boulevard as Technical High School moved from building D to building C on Cannon Street.
 The 1936 McLean building was surrounded by new construction.

-Robert Lee Paschal died in 1958, possibly to avoid having to move again.
+Robert Lee Paschal died in 1958, possibly to avoid having to memorize all this history.

 G. North Side High School (1937), 2211 McKinley Avenue